vondruska/home-automation/README.md

 This was all made possible by the fine work at https://github.com/dougkpowers/pc1550-interface.

-The Arduino sketch source repository: https://gitlab.com/vondruska/pc1550-arduino
+The Arduino sketch source repository: https://github.com/vondruska/pc1550-arduino

 I'll open source the node app once I remove the secrets from the repo.

+### homeassistant-config-updater (work in progress)

+This is a work in progress.
+This is a service that will listen to webhooks allowing for continuious delivery of the Home Assistant configuration from GitLab.

+Current work is based upon https://github.com/vondruska/docker-webhook-script-runner and https://hub.docker.com/r/vondruska/webhook-script-runner.